Fan Fiction, Sex Gods and Single Girls

 Edward had been a little faster on the uptake.
-"Well, let's say goodnight," he said, biting back a smile.
-He gave her hand a squeeze and a tug as he stood, helping with her equilibrium as Charlie helped Sue with her coat.
+"Let's say goodnight," he said, biting back a smile.
+He gave her hand a tug as he stood, helping with her equilibrium as Charlie helped Sue with her coat.

 They hugged and thanked Sue for the wonderful dinner she'd made and for the gifts she'd had a part in giving.